 This means to surround and attack.
-AT: "besiege" or "surround" (See: Idiom)
+Alternate translation: "besiege" or "surround" (See: Idiom)

-take it ... take the city
+take it...take the city

 "Taking" a place or landmark means to take control of it.
-AT: "take control of it ... take control of the city" (See: Metaphor)
+Alternate translation: "take control of it...take control of the city" (See: Metaphor)